 Saint Petersburg.
 When I landed there for the second time I almost cried out of joy.
 Even though I don’t do it normally, this time I was one of the impatient passengers standing in the plane’s aisle as soon as the seatbelt sign was off.
 I smiled to the airport’s walls and even gave worn-out marshrutkas an affectionate look.
 I missed this place.
-And I was glad I’ll be able to show this beautiful city to Adam – and to you 🙂
+And I was glad I’ll be able to show this beautiful city to you 🙂

 Organizing a trip to Saint Petersburg might seem overwhelming.
 You need to face some challenges indeed and Russia travel tips might be useful – but I’ll show you it’s not rocket science 🙂